Why invest in property in Australia?

 This isn’t the case in Australia:

-- Government approval for foreign investors is simple and inexpensive.
+- Government approval for foreign citizens is simple although additional taxes apply.
 Read about the rules below.

-- Specialist mortgage brokers can assist you to obtain finance.
+- Specialist mortgage brokers can assist you to qualify for a foreigner mortgage.

-- Australia’s legal system is based on the UK system so it’s familiar to many investors.
+- Australia’s legal system is based on the UK system just like Hong Kong or Singapore so it’s familiar to many overseas investors.

-- There’s minimal political, social, economic or national security instability in Australia.
+- There’s minimal political, social or economic instability in Australia.

 Buying property in Australia from countries like China, the UK or USA can be difficult if you don’t have the right information or you don’t have the right professionals on your team.

-These professionals include a real estate agent or buyers agent, a solcitor, an accountant and a mortgage broker that specialises in foreigner mortgages.
+These professionals include real estate agents or buyers agents, a solicitor, an accountant and a mortgage broker that specialises in foreigner mortgages.

-Complete our free assessment form or call us on 1300 889 743 and one of our mortgage brokers will contact you to let you know if you qualify for a mortgage.
+Complete our free assessment form or call us on 1300 889 743 (+61 2 9194 1700 from outside of Australia) and one of our mortgage brokers will contact you to let you know if you qualify for a mortgage.

 Australia is a great place to live